Destinations

 Here you can cycle through the birthplace of local hero Momotaro, climb to the top of a key-hole-shaped burial mound, and explore shrines named National Heritage sites.

-Go in spring to enjoy the paths of sakura trees, or in autumn to catch the plentiful foliage.
+Go in Spring to enjoy Sakura trees, or, in Autumn, to catch the plentiful foliage.

 How to go: You can begin your journey at either station.
 Bicycle rental stores are available directly next to the stations.
 The most popular starting point is Soja station.
 Follow the blue signs and labeled paths.
 Rental prices are around 1300yen for the entire day.